MapIV/camerainfo_publisher/README.md

 # ROS2 camera_info calibration publisher

-This node parses a ROS CameraInfo YAML calibration file, subscribes to an image topic (`sensor_msg/msg/Image`), and publishes the `camera_info` with the parameters contained in the YAML file
+This node parses a ROS CameraInfo YAML calibration file, subscribes to an image topic (`sensor_msg/msg/Image` or `sensor_msg/msg/CompressedImage`), and publishes the `camera_info` with the parameters contained in the YAML file

 ## How to compile

 In a ROS2 sourced workspace

 1. Install dependencies with rosdep:
 `$ rosdep install --from-paths src --ignore-src -y`